ptabasso2/oteljavalab/section00/README.md

 - Internet connection.

-## Installation Steps if using Docker
+## Installation steps if using Docker

 Once you have cloned the repository, copy or rename the file named `collector-template.yaml` to `collector.yaml` located under the `./oteljavalab/section00/activity` directory.